N. I. Herescu

 Niculae I. Herescu (December 5, 1906 – August 19, 1961) was a Romanian classical scholar, essayist, translator and poet.
-Descended from a noble family of Oltenia, he was trained in Latin and became a full professor at the University of Bucharest while still in his twenties.
+Descending from a noble family of Oltenia, he was trained in Latin and became a full professor at the University of Bucharest while still in his twenties.
 He translated widely from the Roman canon, as well as publishing a series of studies devoted to ancient writers.
 Meanwhile, Herescu wrote poetry of his own, and was president of the Romanian Writers' Society for several years.
 He left his native country shortly before a Soviet occupation began, and spent the last part of his life in exile, first in Portugal and then in France.

 Biography

 Origins and early career

 Born in Turnu Severin, his parents were Lieutenant Colonel Ion Herescu (later a General) and his wife Caterina (née Viișoreanu).
 His mother came from a landed Oltenian boyar family, and he was named after his maternal uncle, a judge.
 He attended high school in Craiova, followed by the classical languages section of the literature and philosophy faculty at the University of Bucharest.
 He attended specialty courses in Paris from 1927 to 1929, and obtained a Doctor of Letters degree in 1929.
 He taught Latin language and literature at Bucharest, as a teaching assistant (1929), associate professor (1932) and full professor (1935–1945).
 He was director of Bucharest's Institute of Latin Studies.
 Politically, he was affiliated with the Alexandru Averescu-led People's Party, in 1939 joining the leadership of the National Renaissance Front, the sole party under the royal dictatorship of King Carol II.